oconnor663/bao/docs/spec.md

 parameter differently in every subtree, memoizing no longer helps.

 We're also considering departing from the BLAKE2 spec to implement keying (above), so there might not be much value in sticking closely to it here.
-Computing these values would also require yet another tricky bit twiddling algorithm over the chunk index.
+And computing these values would require even more "cute tricks" in a space-efficient incremental implementation.

 ### Could we use a simpler tree mode, like KangarooTwelve does?